1924 Campeonato de Portugal final

-The 1924 Campeonato de Portugal Final was the final match of the 1923–24 Campeonato de Portugal, the 3rd season of the Portuguese football cup, organised by the Portuguese Football Union.
+The 1924 Campeonato de Portugal Final was the final match of the 1923–24 Campeonato de Portugal, the 3rd season of the Portuguese football cup.

 The match took place on Sunday, 8 June 1924, at the Estádio do Campo Grande in Lisbon, between Algarve side Olhanense and Porto side FC Porto.
 Olhanense won the match 4–2, with goals from Graça, Tamanqueiro, Gralho and Belo.
 In doing so, Olhanense conquered their 1st title in the competition.

 The President of Portugal, Manuel Teixeira Gomes attended the game, starting a tradition in Portugal.

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away; N: neutral).